 California's Central Coast is famous as a wine destination, but did you know it is also the home to some of the state's best extra virgin olive oil?
 The OliveOil.com tasting team reviews a selection of the region's finest!
-We provide links to the producers as a courtesy—OliveOil.com does not receive payment in any way for its reviews or from the olive oil sales they may generate.
+We provide links to the producers as a courtesy— OliveOil.com does not receive payment in any way for its reviews or from the olive oil sales they may generate.
+Jump to the results.

 The Central Coast of California reaches from below San Jose in the north to Ventura/Oxnard in the south.
 Coastal mountains and valleys thread their ways through the region, producing an assortment of micro climates.
 The region produces both grapes and olives capable of making products of extraordinary quality, so alongside a prestigious wine industry, the Central Coast has grown a vibrant artisan olive oil community.
 They have a grower association, Central Coast Extra Virgin, that meets monthly to discuss production challenges, share resources, discuss important policy and regulatory issues, taste olive oil—and enjoy some good food and wine!
 Thanks to this combination of education and peer pressure, these Central Coast craft producers are storing their oil in stainless steel under controlled temperatures, embracing filtration, and working in many ways to continually improve their processes and products.